chenxingqiang/jax-ml/doc/modules/tree.rst

 does not compute rule sets.
 CART constructs binary trees using the feature and threshold that yield the largest information gain at each node.

-scikit-learn uses an optimized version of the CART algorithm; however, the scikit-learn implementation does not support categorical variables for now.
+jax-learn uses an optimized version of the CART algorithm; however, the jax-learn implementation does not support categorical variables for now.

 .. _ID3: https://en.wikipedia.org/wiki/ID3_algorithm